altworx/docker-compose-elixir/README.md

 # Docker Compose Elixir

-Elixir library to work with Docker Compose.
+Elixir library to work with Docker Compose V2.

-It wraps around the [docker-compose CLI](https://github.com/docker/compose-cli) and provides subset of the capabilities directly from Elixir.
+It wraps around the [docker compose](https://docs.docker.com/compose) and provides subset of the capabilities directly from Elixir.

 ## Installation